January 12, 2025

 Variety NameLeaf Description

-Golden PothosDark green leaves with golden-yellow variegation
+Golden PothosDark green leaves with golden and yellow variegation

 Marble Queen PothosGreen leaves marbled with creamy white

-Neon PothosBright, chartreuse-colored leaves
+Neon PothosBright, chartreuse colored leaves

-Manjula PothosHeart-shaped leaves with white, cream, and green variegation
+Manjula PothosHeart shaped leaves with white, cream and green variegation

 Mental Health Benefits